Frances Kelsey Secondary School

 Frances Kelsey Secondary School (FKSS) is a high school located in Mill Bay, British Columbia, Canada, named after Dr. Frances Oldham Kelsey.
-The school, under founding Principal Allan MacLeod, adopted a self-directed learning system.
+The school, under founding Principal Allan MacLeod, originally adopted a self-directed learning system which is no longer the model followed.
 FKSS is one of School District 79 Cowichan Valley's four mainstream secondary schools.

 History

 Rapid population growth of Duncan and the Mill Bay area in the late 1980s led to overcrowding of Cowichan Secondary School in Duncan. and a decision to build a second high school.
 A site for the new high school was purchased in the south of the school district, in Mill Bay, by 1991, and construction started in 1994.
 The school opened in February 1996, and was named for Frances Oldham Kelsey, a local who prevented the approval of thalidomide in the United States while working for the Food and Drug Administration.
 The school was expanded in 2004.
+The history of the school and its namesake can be found in vignettes which were put up on the walls in 2024.

 Changes to the school structure

 On May 15, 2013 the Cowichan Valley School District made the decision to eliminate middle schools in the District in an effort to save on budgeting costs.
 The decision was also prompted by the decline in school population over the past years.
-Starting September 2013, grade 8 students joined the school.
+Starting September 2013, Grade 8 students joined the school.

 Academics

 Science

-FKSS' self-directed program adopts a powerful role in the science curriculum by giving the students the ability to schedule labs using permission forms known as "Blue Slips."
-Students attend seminars in their mandatory class blocks and may sign up for labs in their flex blocks (study/work blocks).
-Students must sign up for labs at least one day in advance and are usually encouraged to be in a group for safety reasons.
-Constant supervision by teaching staff insures that the lab remains a safe environment.

 Science 9 and Science 10 are mandatory courses in the BC curriculum.
-Students must also take one science at the grade 11 or 12 level.
-In grade 11 these are Biology 11, Physics 11, Environmental science 11, and Chemistry 11.
-Grade 12 courses are Biology 12, Chemistry 12, Physics 12 and Environmental science 12.
+Students must also take one science at the Grade 11 or 12 level.
+In Grade 11 these are Biology 11, Physics 11, Environmental Science 11, and Chemistry 11.
+Grade 12 courses are Biology 12, Chemistry 12, Physics 12 and Environmental Science 12.

 Mathematics

 Completed in 2005, Frances Kelsey's Math wing holds five classrooms specializing in the study of Mathematics.
-Students focus on the ministry program, but often the self-paced program allows students to deviate depending on their ability.
-Three levels of each math grade are offered, as well as Calculus in grade 12.
+Students focus on the ministry program, but often the program allows students to deviate depending on their ability.
+Three levels of each math grade are offered, as well as Calculus in Grade 12.

 English

-The Frances Kelsey English program prides itself on helping students see areas where cross-curricular projects can be completed for dual credit and encourages students to be self-directed.
-This is the only core subject that is required for graduation.
+The Frances Kelsey English program prides itself on promoting diversity and including Indigenous content while improving overall literacy skills.

 Social Studies

-A large Social Studies "Conference room" allows for large seminars, or for large groups of independent student study.
+Social Studies offers a wide range of courses to choose within the program.
+Geography 12 is taught through an Outdoor Ed program which also includes PHE credit and has students trail building and engaging with nature on the local mountain.
+Other options at the senior level are Law 12, Genocide Studies 12, First Peoples 12 and History 12.